a10networks/a10networks.github.io/main-repositories/a10-stateful-common-library.md

 ### AutoForm

-AutoForm has the consistent look and feel cross multiple product line such as Harmony controller and Thunder and development teams.
-And Auto generate React GUI form pages using UI JSON schema files provided by CM team.
+AutoForm has a consistent look and feel across multiple product line such as Harmony controller, Thunder, and development teams.
+Auto generate React GUI forms pages using UI JSON schema files provided by the CM team.

 #### use case